smartwinnr/site-smartwinnr/site/content/trust/GDPR.md

         <div><br>
       <p><h4><b>Choice and consent</b></h4></p>
           <p>
             We value choice and transparency around how we collect, use, and share information, and provide optionality within different product or account settings.
-Our Privacy Policy summarizes those choices, how to exercise them, and any relevant limitations.
+Our <a href="/trust/privacy-policy" class="ml_custom_link">Privacy Policy</a> summarizes those choices, how to exercise them, and any relevant limitations.
             </p>
             <p id="other-commitments">
             For our EU end users, we surface consents for cookies and marketing messages to provide clarity and control at points of collection.
 Our internal processes centralize consents to ensure we’re consistently honoring your choices across our product suite.